Sufficient conditions for a group of homeomorphisms of the Cantor set to be two-generated: On Cantor space

-From this point forward, we will generally operate in the setting of a Cantor space $\C$, without needing to explicitly reference the details of the construction of the clopen subsets of $\C$.
+Unless we are discussing some explicit example group (such as within Example \ref{VFP}), from this point forward, we will generally operate in the setting of a Cantor space $\C$, without needing to explicitly reference the details of the construction of the clopen subsets of $\C$.